Pack these 9 budget-friendly, simple, and healthy road trip snacks for your next family vacation!

 DIY “Prepackaged” Snacks

-Prepackaged crackers and such are certainly convenient, but you'll pay a premium for that convenience.
+Prepackaged crackers and such are certainly convenient, but you’ll pay a premium for that convenience.
 I prefer to purchase full size boxes of my kids’ favorite graham and cheesy crackers, and then I spend a few minutes portioning them out into snack size Ziploc bags.
 We do the same with our favorite fruit and nut combinations, and even sandwich boxes… Check out these turkey hummus wrap snack boxes, individual hummus snacks, and these simple veggie cups for more ideas.
 You still get all of the convenience at a much lower price!

 In addition to our healthy road trip snacks and bottled water, there are several other road trip essentials that I always keep on hand.
 I make sure we have a roll of paper towels, a package of baby wipes, and several empty plastic grocery bags on hand for cleaning up unforeseen messes and disposing of trash.
 And toilet paper!
 I can’t tell you how many times we’ve stopped at a rest stop and found the bathrooms out of TP.